kushgbisen/nseapi/README.md

 ```

 ### Fetching Corporate Actions
 The `get_corporate_actions` function fetches forthcoming corporate actions (e.g., dividends, stock splits) for a specific segment or symbol.
+You can filter the results by date range.

 ```python
 from nseapi import get_corporate_actions